Backpacker’s Guide to Tracking California Wildfires

 • Twitter is often the best source of information in the first few hours of a new wildfire.
 CA Fire Scanner is a good feed to follow or you can see the sites I follow in my Fire, Emergency, Weather List.
 Once the fire is named, it’s easy to find info using #nameoffire (e.g. #washburnfire).

-• A technical note about the satellite system used to map active fires per Joseph Elfelt @MappingSupport (Twitter) says: “There are 2 MODIS satellites and 2 VIIRS satellites.
+• A technical note about the satellite system used to map active fires per Joseph Elfelt @MappingSupport (X/Twitter) says: “There are 2 MODIS satellites and 2 VIIRS satellites.
 The MODIS/VIIRS satellites make a total of 8 passes per 24 hours.
 For the West Coast, very rough timing is midnight to 3am (4 passes) and noon to 3pm (4 passes).
 It takes NASA ~3 hours to process the raw data before it can be displayed on any map.
 Usually by 7am Pacific Time the maps are showing all the MODIS/VIIRS data that is available until sometime after 3 pm.
 Hotspot locations are approximate and sometimes the data is ‘false positive’.
 The CalTopo fire map can display data from the GOES satellites.
 That data (large colored squares) is refreshed very frequently but the location is generalized over a much larger area compared to MODIS/VIIRS.”

 Updates Via Satellite Messenger Device

+TrailInfo.org.
 You can get updates about fires and air quality within 50 miles of your location by texting your GPS coordiates on your satellite messenger device (Garmin InReach, Zoleo, SPOT) to (765) 55-FIRES (that’s 765-553-4737).
 See TrailInfo.org for more information on how this works.

 Webcams

 Webcams are useful for visualizing the sky in real time.
 This is useful when evaluating smoke and identifying fire activity.
+This is a sample and webcams are being added all the time.

 Burn Zone Map